New Jersey Divorce Attorneys

-For your free consultation, please share your situation and goals on our intake form (on the right) or call right now at 1-800-537-4154.
+For your Consultation, please share your situation and goals on our intake form (on the right) or call right now at 1-800-537-4154.
 We will call you within 24 hours and begin taking away the stress associated with the legal aspects of this trying circumstance.

 At Aretsky Law Group, our compassionate Child Custody Lawyers represent you in all child custody and parenting time legal issues.

 There are two basic types of child custody: Residential Custody and Legal Custody.

 - Legal Custody in New Jersey is usually joint.
 It is the right to make major decisions regarding the children including healthcare, educational and religious upbringing issues.

 - Residential custody, often called physical custody, refers to where the child will live.

 Our law firm assists clients with child custody matters such as:

 - Child Relocation

 For legal matters that affect child custody, you need the assistance of an attorney with a clear knowledge of New Jersey law.
 Aretsky Law Group, P.C., Attorneys Can Help!